niko-chaffinchicas/fair-play/README.md

 4. Add Pinia stores in `src/stores/` for state management
 5. Integrate components into `src/App.vue`
 6. Update styles in `src/styles/main.css`

+### Code Style

+- Use TypeScript for all new files
+- Follow Vue 3 Composition API patterns
+- Use Pinia for state management
+- Keep components focused and reusable
+- Add types for all function parameters and return values

 ### Data Structure